intel/platform-aware-scheduling/telemetry-aware-scheduling/deploy/cluster-api/generic/capi.md

   > your-manifests.yaml
 ```

 Be aware that you will need to install a CNI such as Calico before the cluster will be usable.
-You may automate this
-step in the same way as we will see with TAS resources using ClusterResourceSets.
+Calico works for the great majority of providers, so all configurations have been provided for your convenience, i.e ClusterResourceSet, CRS label in Cluster and CRS ConfigMap).
+For more information, see [Deploy a CNI solution](https://cluster-api.sigs.k8s.io/user/quick-start.html#deploy-a-cni-solution) in the CAPI quickstart.

 2. Merge the contents of the resources provided in `cluster-patch.yaml` and `kubeadmcontrolplane-patch.yaml` with
    `your-manifests.yaml`.